mobilevis/mobilevis.github.io/program.md

 The official part of the workshop will conclude with a brief summary discussion.
 We plan to organize a joint dinner to further socialize and continue discussions and networking.

 ## Accepted Workshop Papers

+*Note: PDF final versions of these papers will be posted here as before the workshop.*

 **Hierarchical Graphs on Mobile Devices: A Lane-based Approach**
 <br>Tom Horak and Raimund Dachselt *(Interactive Media Lab, Technische Universität Dresden)*